 Here’s a list of some of the things that may need you to pay added premiums for — before signing up for your policy, find out everything that is covered from the agents at Builder’s Risk.

 When it comes to Builder’s Risk Insurance, you need to be aware of the exact provisions of the cover.
 This cover changes from coast to coast – with most ocean-side constructions having limitations of damage caused by wind and water.

 Let’s take a look at the dangers covered by your Builder’s Risk Insurance cover.

 Natural disasters come in the form of windstorms, hurricanes, lightning, floods and fires.
-Such disasters are covered under this type of insurance – although you may have to pay more in premiums based on your geographic location.
+This type of insurance covers such disasters – although you may have to pay more in premiums based on your geographic location.

 Example: As a general contractor, you’ve started building a two-storey building.
 The foundation is almost complete when there’s a flood which destroys it completely.
 You’ve already spent quite a bit on the foundation, but you need to start again.
 In this case, your Building Risk Insurance cover will compensate you.
 You’ll be sorted not only for the materials used but also the labor charges spent and the cost of cleaning up the debris.

 There’s a greater risk of theft and vandalism when it comes to construction sites in high-crime areas.

 Example: You’ve started construction on a parking site in a high-crime area and are almost nearing completion.
 One night, thieves enter, vandalize the place and make off with all the equipment onsite.
 This is where your Builder’s Risk insurance cover comes in.
 The worth of the equipment stolen is noted and the amount reimbursed to you under your contractor coverage.